Hedda Hopper

-Elda Furry (June 2, 1885February 1, 1966), known professionally as Hedda Hopper, was an American gossip columnist and actress.
+Elda Furry (June 2, 1885 – February 1, 1966), known professionally as Hedda Hopper, was an American gossip columnist and actress.
 At the height of her influence in the 1940s, more than 35 million people read her columns.
 A strong supporter of the House Un-American Activities Committee (HUAC) hearings, Hopper named suspected Communists and was a major proponent of the Hollywood blacklist.
 Hopper continued to write her gossip column until her death in 1966.
 Her work appeared in many magazines and later on radio.
-She had an extended feud with Louella Parsons, an arch-rival and fellow gossip columnist.
+She had an extended public feud with Louella Parsons, an arch-rival and fellow gossip columnist.

 Early life

 Hopper was born Elda Furry in Hollidaysburg, Pennsylvania, the daughter of Margaret (née Miller; 1856–1941) and David Furry, a butcher, both members of the German Baptist Brethren.
 Her family was of Pennsylvania Dutch (German) descent.
 The family moved to Altoona when Elda was three.